valerio94w/ADM-Hw3-Group4/README.md

 ### 2. **Functions files**:
 - **cleaning_of_data.py:** this file contains the necessary functions to clean the data, such as removing null values and irrelevant    characters, among others.
-- **writing of data:** this file contains the functions used to create data, such as the .tsv files of the Step 2, creating, the inverted indexes, the vocabulary file, and the output results.
+- **writing_of_data.py:** this file contains the functions used to create data, such as the .tsv files of the Step 2, creating, the inverted indexes, the vocabulary file, and the output results.
 - **reading_of_data.py:** this file contains the necessary functions to reading the files created in previous steps i.e. inverted_index.json, inverted_index_tfidf.json and vocabulary.json.
 - **search_engine.py:** this file contains all the necessary functions to execute the searching engine, from the query to the results.
 - **search_engine_processing.py:** this file contains all the functiosn relatives to the querys, such that the cosine similarity, the conjunctive query, tdidf similarity, among others.